 Prostate cancer patients have a choice of treatment modalities, apart from surgery to remove the tumour.
-Learn about them from the Department of Urology at the Singapore General Hospital.
+Learn about them from the Department of Urology at Singapore General Hospital (SGH).

 Continued from previous page.

 3. Radiation therapy for prostate cancer

 Radiation therapy is a cancer treatment that uses high-energy X-rays to kill cancer cells or keep them from growing.
 There are two types of radiation therapy:

 External beam radiation therapy uses a machine outside the body to send radiation toward the cancer in the prostate.
 Patients may require pre-treatment gold seed implant in the prostate to improve the consistency of radiation therapy.
 The treatment usually lasts about seven weeks, and may require hormonal therapy in addition to the radiation.

 Brachytherapy or internal radiation therapy involves small radioactive seeds implanted directly into the prostate.
 It is performed under general anaesthesia and involves the mapping and evaluation of the prostate to estimate the number of radioactive seeds needed for a given brachytherapy procedure.
 Radioactive iodine and palladium are used to deliver the energy into the prostate.

 Radiation cystitis (inflammation of the bladder) and radiation proctitis (inflammation of the rectum) can occur after treatment as the radiation often has to travel through the bladder and the rectum.
 Most symptoms improve after the radiation treatment is completed.

 The radiation oncologist will sometimes suspend radiation if the side effects are significant, and will resume once the symptoms have subsided.
 There is a small increased risk of bladder cancer and/or rectal cancer in men treated with radiation therapy.
 Also, erectile dysfunction and urinary problems may occur in men treated with radiation therapy.